PAIDiPaidThis.com

 Do I have a right to a written estimate before vet treatment?

 Yes.
 For any treatment expected to cross a set cost threshold, a practice must give you a written estimate in advance, including likely aftercare.
-Genuine emergencies are the exception, since there is often no time to prepare one.
+Genuine emergencies are the exception, since there is often no time to prepare one before you need care.

 Can I demand an itemised bill?

 Yes, you are entitled to a fully itemised bill once treatment is complete, showing each charge separately rather than one lump total.
-This lets you check it against your estimate and query anything that does not match.
+This lets you check it against your estimate and query anything that does not match, which is far harder to do with a single combined figure.

 Can I buy my pet's prescription medicine somewhere other than the vet?

 Yes.
 You can ask for a written prescription and buy the medicine elsewhere, such as online or at a pharmacy, instead of at the practice.
-Fees for issuing that written prescription are now capped, so a practice cannot charge whatever it likes for the paperwork.
+Fees for issuing that written prescription are now capped, so a practice cannot charge whatever it likes for the paperwork itself.

 What are my rights if I'm referred to a specialist?

 You are entitled to a written estimate from the referral centre, separate from your usual practice's estimate, covering the procedure and likely aftercare.
-It is worth asking for this before you agree to the referral, especially for costly surgery such as Cruciate / TPLO.
+It is worth asking for this before you agree to the referral, especially for costly surgery such as Cruciate / TPLO, where the aftercare can end up costing as much as the operation.

 Can I find out who actually owns my vet practice?

 Yes.
 Ownership labelling is now mandatory, so a practice belonging to a larger corporate group must make that clear in its branding.
-If it is not obviously displayed yet, you can simply ask the practice directly.
+If it is not obviously displayed yet, you can simply ask the practice directly, and it is worth doing given the CMA found corporate-owned practices pricing well above independents on average.